xjtu-omics/Papaver-Genomics/index.md

-## Welcome to GitHub Pages
+## Welcome to _Papaver_-Genomics Data Pages

-You can use the [editor on GitHub](https://github.com/xjtu-omics/Papaver.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+_Papaver_ species have very important evolutionary positions, and they are the main source for the Morphinans, which are important pain-killing alkaloids.
+How and why _Papaver_ species produce Morphinans is very interesting.
+We sequenced three _Papaver_ species genome aimming to address these questions and decode the their eveolutionary history.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Here is the omics data warehouse for _Papaver_ species.

 ### Markdown